Shared truckload helps you move partial and VLTL shipments without worrying about small- and large-volume cutoffs.

 What are partials?

 Partials are larger shipments that don’t fill a full truckload.
 They are a frequently used form of shipping, though the TL and LTL shipping modes are the most common.
-Truckload shipments are generally 10-24 pallets or 42,000 lbs.
+Truckload shipments are generally more than 10 pallets or more than 15,000 lbs.
 Less-than-truckload shipments are one to six pallets, or less than 4,000 pounds.
 Partials are in between these two sizes, weighing less than TL freight but more than LTL freight.
-For a shipment to qualify as a partial load, it must contain five to 22 pallets and weigh between 5,000 and 40,000 pounds.
+For a shipment to qualify as a partial load, it must contain five to 14 pallets and weigh between 5,000 and 40,000 pounds.
 Since partials don’t fill a truck to capacity, carriers have space to add other items to the trailer.
 The size of your partial shipment determines its exact price.
 Typically, partials are more cost-effective than TL shipments.
 Partials don’t account for freight class, which can be advantageous for many shippers.

 What is volume LTL?

 Volume LTL shipments fall somewhere between standard LTL and partials.
-A volume LTL carrier moves six or more pallets, which either weigh more than 5,000 pounds or occupy more than 12 linear feet of space.
+A volume LTL carrier moves five to 14 or more pallets, which either weigh more than 4,000 pounds or occupy 10-28 linear feet of space.
 Like partials, volume LTL shipments generally take up more space than LTL shipments; yet, they aren’t large enough to qualify as TL.
 Like partials, volume LTL shipments leave extra trailer space that carriers can potentially use to store other items.
 One fallback to VLTL shipments is that they travel through the hub-and-spoke system.
 The hub-and-spoke system involves frequent loading and unloading of freight, which can result in damage.

 What is shared truckload?